Kanackle/SP-500_stock_data/README.md

 Before visualizing, storing, or using our data for machine learning, we needed to make sure to do some cleaning and check the data types.
 We checked the datatypes to make sure all the columns were in the correct types we needed to move forward.
 We decided for this data it was important for us to keep duplicates, so that was not part of the cleaning process.
 We identified the unique symbols for each stock to make it easier to identify later on.
 We checked for null values and dropped those.
+Once the data was cleaned we exported CSV files to be stored and further queried with SQL and Tableau.

 ### Visualizations